Gwilson337/Project-4/README.md

 ### Load
 The cleaned data set was exported from the notebook and saved as a csv file.
 ## Prediction Model
 The supervised learning model Random Forest Regression was used for the machine learning portion of this project.
 A supervised learning model was best used for this project because we used a labeled data set that provided both the input and desired output.
-The model was ran 3 times, changing the parameters with each run in order to increase the accuracy.
+The model was ran 3 times, changing the parameters with each run in order to achieve the best accuracy.